Happy Ladybugs is a board game having the following properties:

-The first line contains an integer, , denoting the number of cells on the board.
+The first line contains an integer , the number of cells on the board.

 The second line contains a string describing the cells of the board.

 Sample Input 0

 Sample Output 0

-The first three games of Happy Ladybugs are explained below:
+The four games of Happy Ladybugs are explained below: